EileenFeng/Map_Location_Services_Android_Studio/BLOG.md

 The code example above mentioned several methods and objects that are frequently used in setting up map attributes, and we will look into them in more details.

 - `MapType`
+The Maps SDK provides different map types, standing for different designs and representations of maps.
+In the code example provided above we are using `MAP_TYPE_SATELLITE`, which stands for .

 - `Marker`